AntifragileVN/banxso-dragon/README.md

 ### Deployment Workflow

 The deployment process is managed through GitHub Actions and is defined in the `deploy.yml` file located in the `.github/workflows` directory.
+The project's tests is integrated in deployment process, so if some of tests won't be passed the deploy will fail.

 ### Key Points